WARNING: The following article contains descriptions of sexual violence and rape.

-Of the 400 women who reported experiencing harassment, dozens told the ABC they had reported a sexual offence to Tinder, but less than a quarter of them had received a response.
+More than 400 people reported experiencing harassment on dating apps (the majority used Tinder), and dozens told the ABC they had reported a sexual offence on the Tinder app, but less than a quarter of them had received a response.

-Out of the 11 people who did actually hear back from the app, “almost all” described a generic message response that provided no information about what, if any, action was taken.
+Out of the 11 people who did actually hear back, “almost all” described a generic message response that provided no information about what, if any action was taken.

 When Emily reported the account of the man she claimed raped her to the app (after eventually finding a way to do so), the response left a lot to be desired.

 “I just got an automated response, just a refresh of the page saying, ‘Thanks for submitting.’